 - It’s a world-class site for unique natural and cultural heritage.

 - The red color of the soil is due to the high levels of iron-oxidizing in the sand.

-- Though the desert makes it look like a challenge, this place is easily accessible.
+- Though the desert makes it look challenging, this place is easily accessible.

-- It is one of the best places worldwide to enjoy the mesmerizing sunrises and sunsets.
+- It is one of the best places worldwide to enjoy mesmerizing sunrises and sunsets.

 - At a height of 348 meters, Uluru is taller than the Eiffel Tower.

 - The former name of Uluru was Ayers Rock.
-William Gosse gave this name after the then Chief Secretary of South Australia in 1873.
+William Gosse named it after the then-chief secretary of South Australia in 1873.
 The name was changed to Uluru in 1993, acknowledging the Aboriginal name.

 - The Uluru climb was banned permanently from 26th October 2019 due to the spiritual significance of the landscape and for safety & environmental reasons.

-- Uluru is home to over 400 plant and 21 mammal species.
+- Uluru is home to over 400 plants and 21 mammal species.
 The mammals include the spinifex hopping mouse, red kangaroos, and dingoes.